TERMS OF BUSINESS

 Through the lenders or other undertakings with which we hold an agency, Irish Mortgage Network Ltd. trading as Finance Matters can provide advice on and arrange mortgage products from the following range: fixed-rate loans, variable rate mortgages, capital and interest mortgages, interest only mortgages, endowment mortgages, pension mortgages and residential investment property.

-We provide mortgage advice on a fair and personal analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available in the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).
+We provide mortgage advice on a fair analysis basis (providing services on the basis of a sufficiently large number of contracts and product producers available in the market to enable the firm to make a recommendation, in accordance with professional criteria, regarding which contract would be adequate to meet your needs).

 We will need to collect sufficient information from you before we can offer any advice on housing loans.
 This is due to the fact that a key issue in relation to mortgage advice is affordability.
 Such information should be produced promptly upon our request.